Chaotic string dynamics in Bosonic $\eta$-deformed $AdS_5 \times T^{ 1,1}$ background: String sigma model on Bosonic -deformed

 \subsection{Basic setup}

-With this deformed background, we use the Polyakov action coupled to an antisymmetric B-field to study the chaotic dynamics.
-Hence, $2d$ worldsheet string sigma model, which in the conformal gauge can be written as
+With this deformed background, we use the Polyakov action coupled with an antisymmetric B-field to study the chaotic dynamics.
+The $2d$ worldsheet string sigma model in the conformal gauge can be written as